-For each question, put a cross in the appropriate box like this \boxtimes .
+For each question, put a cross in the appropriate box like this \( \subseteq \).
 Mark only one box for each question unless otherwise instructed.
-If you mark the wrong box, fill in the box and cross \boxtimes the correct one unless otherwise instructed.
-If you mark the wrong box, fill in the box and cross \infty the correct one. Α General Infor mation A 1 Name of planning auth A2 Date/time of site visit(s , DD/MM/YY TIME A 3 Name of interviewer: INTERVIEWER please write e in A4 Address and pitch nur INTERVIEWER please write A5 Type of accommodation INTERVIEWER please cross Council Unauthorised Bricks and Mortar A6 Name of Family: INTERVIEWER please write e in A7 Ethnicity of Family: INTERVIEWER please cros s one box only Romany Gypsy Irish Traveller Scots Gypsy or Traveller Show Person New Traveller English Traveller Welsh Gypsy Non-Traveller Other (please specify) A8 Number of units on the INTERVIEWER please write Mobile homes Touring Caravans Day Rooms Other (please specify)
+If you mark the wrong box, fill in the box \( \subseteq \) and cross \( \subseteq \) the correct one.

+Α General Infor mation A1 Name of planning auth • A2 Date/time of site visit(s DD/MM/YY TIME А3 Name of interviewer: INTERVIEWER please write e in Α4 Address and pitch nun A5 Type of accommodation INTERVIEWER please cross Council on: s one box only Private Unauthorised Bricks and Mortar A 6 Name of Family: INTERVIEWER please write in Α7 Ethnicity of Family: INTERVIEWER please cross Romany Gypsy Irish Traveller Scots Gypsy or Traveller Show Person New Traveller English Traveller Welsh Gypsy Non-Traveller Other (please specify) A8 Number of units on the INTERVIEWER please write Mobile homes Touring Caravans Day Rooms Other (please specify)